zlogic/mendix-docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Deprecations

-* We have deprecated the GET projects endpoint in our [Projects API](/apidocs-mxsdk/apidocs/projects-api/) and replaced it with the new GET company projects endpoint.
+* We have removed the GET projects endpoint in our [Projects API](/apidocs-mxsdk/apidocs/projects-api/) and replaced it with the new GET company projects endpoint.

 #### Fixes